The main reason so many entrepreneurs under-achieve and fail is they lack discipline.

 Your ideal customer is a smaller segment of your target market.
-You should have a good idea of who this is before launching your business.
-As the business develops and you put actual customer information into a robust CRM system, it will provide you with data about their desires and behavior.
+You should have a good idea of whom this is before launching your business.
+As the business develops and you put the actual customer information into a robust CRM system, it will provide you with data about their desires and behavior.
 This knowledge will either confirm that you’re on the right track or inform adjustments to your profile of your ideal customer.

 Smart marketing to the right people is a key to successful business development.